National Government (1935–1937)

 The National Government of 1935–1937 was formed by Stanley Baldwin on his reappointment as Prime Minister of the United Kingdom by King George V, following the resignation of Ramsay MacDonald in June 1935.

-As a National Government it contained members of the Conservative Party, Liberal Nationals and National Labour, as well as a number of individuals who belonged to no political party.
+As a National Government it was a coalition of members of the Conservative Party, Liberal Nationals and National Labour, as well as a number of individuals who belonged to no political party.
 The Government oversaw the Edward VIII abdication crisis and three monarchs in 1936.
-In May 1937, Baldwin resigned and was replaced as Prime Minister by Neville Chamberlain.
+In May 1937, Baldwin retired and was replaced as prime minister by Neville Chamberlain.